 It is a major objective of the Crime Victim Services Division that victims and those who work with them -- including service providers, health care professionals, criminal justice professionals, and the judiciary -- are aware of the rights afforded to victims under Texas law.
 The Office of the Attorney General will make every effort to promote the rights of victims of both juvenile and adult offenders.

-Complaints about employees of the Office of the Attorney General can be submitted through the OAG Contact Page or by mail to Public Information and Assistance, Mail Code 027, Office of the Attorney General, PO Box 12548, Austin, TX 78711-2548, or by calling (800) 252-8011.
+Complaints about employees of the Office of the Attorney General can be submitted through the OAG Contact Page or by mail to Constituent Affairs Division, Mail Code 027, Office of the Attorney General, PO Box 12548, Austin, TX 78711-2548, or by calling (800) 252-8011.